napari/napari.github.io/howtos/layers/vectors.md

 # Vectors layer tutorial

-+++

-Welcome to the tutorial on the **napari** `Vectors` layer!

-This tutorial assumes you have already installed **napari**, know how to launch the viewer, and are familiar with its layout.
-For help with installation see our [installation](./installation) tutorial.
-For help getting started with the viewer see our [getting started](./getting_started) tutorial.
-For help understanding the organisation of the viewer, including things like the layers list, the layer properties widgets, the layer control panels, and the dimension sliders see our [napari viewer](./viewer) tutorial.

 This tutorial will teach you about the **napari** `Vectors` layer, including how to display many vectors simultaneously and adjust their properties.
 At the end of the tutorial you should understand how to add a vectors layer and edit it